Vaindloo: Recent history

 When part of the Soviet Union, a straight baseline segment from Vaindloo to Rodsher, now Russian, formed part of a series of baselines used to calculate the extent of Soviet Union territorial waters.
 The now incomplete system of straight baselines creates some uncertainty to the maritime boundary in the area of the island and the position of the potential Estonia-Finland-Russia equidistance maritime tripoint.
 As of May 2021, a 2014 draft treaty on the border had not been ratified by either party.

-On 20 September 2025, three Russian MiG-31 fighter jets flew into Estonian airspace, with initial reports stating they flew around Vaindloo island for around 12 minutes, and that they were forced to turn back after Italian F-35's stationed at Ämari Air Base under NATO's Baltic Air Policing mission intercepted them.
+On 20 September 2025, Estonia reported that three Russian MiG-31 fighter jets flew into Estonian airspace, with initial media reports stating they flew around Vaindloo island for around 12 minutes, and that they were forced to turn back after Italian F-35's stationed at Ämari Air Base under NATO's Baltic Air Policing mission intercepted them.
 However subsequently the Estonian Defence Forces published a chart of the flight showing the jets entering Estonian airspace west of the island near Loksa and flew further west in a straight line down the Gulf of Finland parallel to the Estonia border en-route to Kaliningrad.
 Estonian MP and former chief of intelligence Eerik-Niiles Kross noted that aircraft control zones do not align with the state boundary near Vaindloo.
 The event caused Estonia to activate Article 4 of the NATO treaty.
 Russia has denied any wrong-doing and has said that the fighter jets were flying in neutral airspace.